 While it’s not the most polite thing, in the USA it’s more accepted to be less polite in social interactions and just say to a waiter, “I’ll have the steak.”
 Or “I’ll have the steak.
 Thanks” instead of “Hello, I’ll have the steak please.
 Thank you,” like you’d hear in France.
 The two cultures approach social interactions differently and one isn’t inherently better or worse.

 Personally speaking, the French way seems more human, civilized, and kind.
 It feels good to notice people and be noticed by a couple of simple words before getting transactional.
 It feels good to have a base line of social decorum that is adhered to pretty much by everyone, everywhere — no matter the geography or how you were raised, good French manners or not.

 When you’re not paying attention, the Frenchness makes its way into the core of your being and I love it.
 After about a year in France, the French way became second nature to me and I don’t even think about what greetings to use now… so much so that at a Target in Florida a couple of years back, out of habit I said bonjour to the cashier.
 Ooops.

 What French habits and mannerisms have you noticed?
-Have you picked any of them up yourself?
+Have you picked up any French manners or etiquette?